onflow/OWBSummer2020Project/22/README.md

 **Future Additions**

-- The contract has some points around security and composability that we should address but they depend on features in cadence beeing developed.
+- The contract has some points around security and composability that we should address but they depend on features in cadence being developed.
 - Using metadata in the NFT to store information about the art, and the art itself
 - Create a NFTEditioner that will take a NFT and edition it with a given number of editions